timothyokooboh/cd0037-API-Development-and-Documentation-project/README.md

 # Trivia App
 ## Introducton
-The Trivia API powers the Trivia App.
-It contains resources and endpoints for managing questions, categories, answers and playing the Trivia game.
+The Trivia API contains resources and endpoints for managing questions, categories, answers and playing the Trivia game.

 ## Getting Started